denironyx/Data-Warehouse-Systems/Creating an ETL Solution with SSIS/README.md

 - It includes a set of built in task and transformation tools that they use for constructing packages and integration services, which is used for running and managing packages.
 - It comes with a graphical integration tool, which can be used to create solution without writing a single line of code if you prefer to write code you are welcome to do so.

+### Using ETL with SSIS
+When setting up a data warehouse for the first time, a lot of the work is in the designing and building of the table structure that will hold the data.
+Once that's done, it typically doesn't change very often and therefore there's not a lot of maintenance work required.

+ETL is a very important part in the data warehouse process.
+The actual ETL process sometimes can be subjected to some changes and some maintenance based on data changes as well.
+So, when there is a change in data, the ETL process will react accordingly to those changes.

+A lot of the day to day work of the data warehouse administrator actually involves the ETL process.

+For this project we will be using SSIS to create our ETL process.
+SSIS is a tool developed by Microsoft and SQL Server Integration Services is actually managed by another tool called SQL Server Data Tools.
+This tool integrates with Visual Studio, and it's used to build business intelligence solutions.